Gola Rainforest Cocoa Farmers

 - Flavour profile: spice, cinnamon, fudge

-The Gola Rainforest Cocoa farmers formed an association in 2016 and exported their first container of premium cocoa for the specialty market in 2017.
+The Gola Rainforest cocoa farmers formed an association in 2016 and exported their first container of premium cocoa for the specialty market in 2017.
+NGoleagorbu itself was established as an umbrella organisation in 2018.
+The name means ‘we who live in the forest’ in local language Mende.
 Prior to the establishment of the producer organisation, farmers were selling to local traders at low prices and unable to harness the potential quality and associated higher prices for their cocoa.

-Member farmers live on the edge of the protected Gola rainforest, and have borne the devastating effects of both civil war and Ebola.
+Member farmers live on the edge of the protected Gola rainforest.
+The civil war in Sierra Leone and Ebola affected a lot of the country, including the rural communities in the rainforest.
 Joining forces with each other enables individual farming families to access training on sustainable farming, to standardise fermenting processes and creates the ability to sell collectively.

-The producer organisation buys the cocoa in an open and transparent way which is a big change for many farmers.
-Juma Koroma, a member farmer notes "Before I joined, I sold my cocoa to traders and was never allowed to see the scales or get a receipt.
+The producer organisation buys the cocoa from the farmers in an open and transparent way, which is a big change.
+Juma Koroma, a member farmer, notes "Before I joined, I sold my cocoa to traders and was never allowed to see the scales or get a receipt.
 Now I have been taught how to use scales, and I know how much I will get for my cocoa, and I trust who I am selling to."